[photo of Sun’s rays over the “Hope” stone]

 Back to FAQ list

-8. What is a Shepherd’s Dial?
+8. What is a sun dial?

 Northern Hemisphere Solstices and Equinoxes — alternate diagrams

-The above diagram, with black background, is suitable for planetarium use.
-Both that diagram and the one below do not include these important qualifications: (1) For southern hemisphere, reverse the solstice and equinox labels; (2) This is a side view diagram of Earth’s nearly circular orbit; (3) It’s not to scale—the Sun is really over 100 times bigger than Earth in diameter; and the distances are hopelessly too small to reflect the true scale of the orbit.
+- This is a side view diagram of Earth’s nearly circular orbit.
+It is not to scale—the Sun is really over 100 times bigger than Earth in diameter; and the distances are hopelessly too small to reflect the true scale of the orbit.